The financial impact of a brain tumour

 We’ve partnered with Rushmoor Citizens Advice Bureau to offer specialist benefits and money advice to people affected by brain tumours.

-Our Benefits and Money Clinic helps people affected by a brain tumour access the financial support they’re entitled to, as well as advice on how to make the most of their money, including debt and budgeting advice.
+Our Benefits and Money Clinic helps people affected by a brain tumour manage the impact and access the financial support they’re entitled to, as well as advice on how to make the most of their money, including debt and budgeting advice.
 Last year our Benefits and Money Clinic helped 178 members of our community claim over £450,000 and you can book your appointment today.

 You can also speak to our Support & Information Team about any financial concerns you’re having.